tjxafa/1340Group12/README.md

 ## Compilation and execution instructions
 1.

+## Four Easy level games
+  The detailed info about these 4 games will be shown at the beginning of games.
+  Easy1: a simple guessing number.
+  Easy2: rock-paper-scissors.
+  Easy3: simple math calculation.
+  Easy4: memorizing game.
 ## Medium level game
 ### Tic-tac-toc
 This is an implementation of the classic Tic-Tac-Toe game using C++.
 It uses the EasyX and c++ standard library.
 The game features a graphical user interface and an AI opponent for the player to compete against.